 A good outer shell offers both weather-resistance and breathability.
 Still, providing protection from the elements is the primary function of an outer shell.

 An outer shell can be softshell or hardshell.
 A softshell is usually only water-resistant, not waterproof.
 Some softshells are windproof while others are not.
 However, softshells are more breathable and flexible.
+For more information, check out my post on the best softshell pants.

 A hardshell is not so breathable, but it is both windproof and waterproof.
 One or the other may be more appropriate, depending on the weather.
 If you expect sustained rainfall, the decision is a no-brainer.